 If you’re looking to quickly withdraw betting money to your e-wallet which you then want to use to book airplane tickets, buy some clothes and grocery shop in your neighborhood, Paypal is the way to go.

 If you’re looking for a dedicated solution for your betting needs, Skrill offers a lot more.
-Most bonuses currently offered by UK betting sites can also be claimed when depositing using a Skrill account (like those from Bet365 or 32Red), a fact which isn’t valid when using Paypal.
+Most bonuses currently offered by UK betting sites can also be claimed when depositing using a Skrill account, a fact which isn’t valid when using Paypal.

 Strictly looking at it from a bettors perspective, Skrill is a great option.
 It provides flexibility, security, low fees and great rewards, as well as long-term trust.
 It’s a great addition to any bettor’s arsenal and could very well be the next preferred money management solution in the UK betting market.
 Since they’ve established themselves well above the pack of other e-wallets, they have nowhere to go but up and the moment.
 Whether they’ll be able to take down Paypal as the No. 1 e-wallet in the world is something we’ll have to watch out for.